-LES - the LES continues to have the most significant reduction in the number of ABI's from 267 to 153.
+Local Enhanced Service (LES) - the LES continues to have the most significant reduction in the number of ABI's from 373 to 223.

 Cessation of Keep Well - this work is no longer funded by Scottish Government and has ceased.
-In this time period last year there were 24 delivered.
+In this time period last year there were 26 delivered.

 Change of reporting system in Antenatal - implementation of badgernet system in antenatal has meant we have been unable to confirm performance.
+We anticipate this will be available from December.
 We will be able to retrospectively report on this data.